Flaryiest/Digimun/README.md

 Set up a table with number of people needed for majority, present, present and voting etc to set up page
 Add clean up function to timer's to save current time when tab is switched
 Change progress bar to phase through different colors depending on time left Green-Blue-Red
+Create proper card components for countries in the mod queue